 When I learned IBM was sponsoring a tweetchat the other day, featuring the smart storage guys at Wikibon, I had to crash the party.
 I suspected there would be a lot of shilling for IBM products (there wasn’t) and for flash solid-state drive (SSD) devices (there was), but I wanted to hear the latest value case being advanced to justify the technology.
-(You can read the tweets in chronological order

 Half joking, I asked what the industry was calling “storage tiering” this week, given the propensity for drift in the meaning of technical terms.
 It caused me some consternation when a panelist asked, “What do you think it means?”